Estimate Time7 min

 1. Find a new HSA provider.

-Make sure to evaluate investment options and any investment or account fees at new HSA providers.
+Make sure to evaluate investment options, minimums, and any fees at new HSA providers.
 If you recently moved to a new employer and are enrolled in an HSA-eligible health plan, look into your employer-sponsored HSA.
 Even if you decide to roll over old HSAs to a different provider, it may be worth also opening an HSA through work if your company makes employer contributions on your behalf.
+Note that only HSA contributions deducted from payroll allow you to avoid Social Security and Medicare taxes, so keep this in mind when deciding whether to contribute to a workplace or retail HSA.
+Unsure how to proceed?
+Consult a tax professional with questions.

 2. Request that your old HSA provider rolls over the cash to your new provider.